-Cossee is an independent publishing house located at the Amstelveld, the most beautiful square in Amsterdam.
+Cossee International Agency is part of Cossee Publishers, an independent publishing house located at the Amstelveld in Amsterdam.
 The publishing house was founded in autumn 2001 and the first books were published in the spring of 2002.
 Cossee publishes Dutch and translated fiction and non-fiction.
 With their selected list, the carefully edited and beautifully designed editions Cossee wants to give their authors the best possible platform and a growing readership.

 Eva Cossée - publisher

 Eva Cossée (1954) studied Dutch Language and Literature, Scandinavian Languages and Literature Science.
-She started working as Manager Pocketbooks at publishing house Bruna and as acquiring editor at publishing house Veen where she started translated fiction list.
+She started working as manager pocketbooks at publishing house Bruna and as acquiring editor at publishing house Veen where she started a translated fiction list.

 In 2001 she decided to start her own publishing house and call it Cossee Publishers.
 As publisher she introduced authors like Salman Rushdie, Richard Powers, Michael Ignatieff, Milan Kundera, J.M.
 Coetzee, Bernhard Schlink and David Grossman to the Dutch readers.
 As editor she introduced Dutch authors like Geert Mak, Margriet de Moor, Midas Dekkers, Renate Dorrestein and Gerbrand Bakker to readers outside the Netherlands.